Ghent History, Family Crest & Coats of Arms

 - William J. Ghent, American politician, Candidate for New York State Senate 17th District, 1908; Candidate for New York State Assembly from New York County 27th District, 1909

-- Willard K. Ghent, American Democrat politician, Chair of Cortland County Democratic Party, 1955
+- Willard K. Ghent, American Democratic Party politician, Chair of Cortland County Democratic Party, 1955

-- Frank Ghent, American Democrat politician, Delegate to Democratic National Convention from Colorado, 1952
+- Frank Ghent, American Democratic Party politician, Delegate to Democratic National Convention from Colorado, 1952

-- Bill Ghent, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1936
+- Bill Ghent, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1936